flipkart-incubator/continuum/README.md

 * Re-runs are a big issue as one need to manually figure out which pipeline is required to be re-run based on the duration and the age of the data.
 * The entire system needs to be reconfigured if we need to change W1, W2 parameters for stream and batch pipelines respectively.
 More generically, since the system is designed to be pivoted on 2 distinct points, it cannot tolerate presence of more pipelines working at different parameters (W and S) - which might be the case if we have resource crunch.
 We can engineer the *Query* system to merge results from more than 2 pipelines; but we still need to manage an entirely new data pipeline as and when they are introduced.

-## [WIP] Introducing...
+## Introducing...
 Continuum.
 Instead of solving the 'freshness' and 'correctness' problem by 2 different systems, we take it as a tradeoff technology needs to make all the time.
 Continuum is designed to be a technology solution rather than an architecture reference.
+The design of continuum should solve for following problems:

 ### Problem with Message Queues/Relays
+Most queues have solve the problems of scale, but have largely ignored the solutions for failure recovery.
-Mostly operational rather than scale.
-One which affects us most is the failure recovery.
-When there is a consumer failure, most often than not, messages pile up and it is essential that we recover the newest changes first and either drop the older changes or take a snapshot from the source or process the older changes in background.
+Message pile up in case of consumer failure is one of the classic problems.
+It is essential that we recover the newest changes first when recovering from failure and either drop older changes or process the older changes in background.
 As such *time* become one of the dimension to track in message queues (along with message offsets).

-### Problem with Data Location
+### Heisenberg Data
-In Lambda architecture, data can be present in the storage layer of either or both pieplines, but we cannot be sure.
-The data storage tech used in the stream and batch pipelines are very different and usually there is no meta data to establish relationship between them.
-It makes pipeline recovery inefficient (typically near-realtime pipeline) as one need to decide if they really need to process some part of data which could have already been processed by batch pipeline.
-Another case, where we need to reloadphysically copy data between data stores to re-process in case a bug was discovered and fixed at a later point in time.
+In Lambda architecture, data can be present in the storage layer of either or both pipelines - but one cannot be sure.
+Data storage tech used in stream and batch pipelines are very different and there is no metadata to maintain relationship between them.
+Effectively, we want a tenured data storage where stream data storage (eg: Kafka) contains fresh data and batch data storage (eg: HDFS) contains old data.
+This calls for fine tuning stream and batch data store retentions such that data is available on at least one storage in case of failures.

+### Processing Abstraction
+Keeping 2 or more versions of the same processing logic in multiple languages is tough.
+Not a critical problem, though, as there solutions like [summingbird](https://github.com/twitter/summingbird).

+### Stateful processing - Joins
+Lambda architecture doesn't talk about joins.
+And often we solve joins differently in stream vs batch world.
+But if you think about it, the problem is only partially solved in batch systems by the virtue of larger data window.
+For starters, we need to provide a join solution that helps provide a visibility into the incomplete joins and provide a configuration to control the join windows.

+## [WIP] Design and Architecture